TI-Toolkit/tokens-wiki/tokens/PwrReg.md

 # `PwrReg `

 ## Description
-Fits a power regression model to Xlistname and Ylistname with frequency freqlist, and stores the regression equation to regequ.
+Fits a power regression model to `Xlistname` and `Ylistname` with frequency `freqlist`, and stores the regression equation to `regequ`.

 <b>Availability</b>: Token available everywhere.